Garrath Williams

 I am (or have recently been) an advisor on the following projects:

-• Leibniz Science Campus in Digital Public Health, University of Bremen – this will commence in January 2020
+• Leibniz Science Campus in Digital Public Health, University of Bremen (2019 onwards)

-• Policy Evaluation Network on the effectiveness of existing policies for lifestyle interventions (part of the Joint Programming Initiative on a Healthy Diet for a Healthy Life, commenced 2019), coordinated by the Leibniz Institute for Prevention Research and Epidemiology (BIPS)
+• Policy Evaluation Network on the effectiveness of existing policies for lifestyle interventions (part of the Joint Programming Initiative on a Healthy Diet for a Healthy Life, 2019-2022), coordinated by the Leibniz Institute for Prevention Research and Epidemiology (BIPS)

-• MyNewGut (EU FP7, 2013-18) examined the effects of the human gut microbiome on the metabolism and absorption of macronutrients, the influence of lifestyle factors on the gut microbiome, and how the gut microbiome affects the gut-brain axis
+• MyNewGut (EU FP7, 2013-18) examined the effects of the human gut microbiome on human health and the influence of lifestyle factors on the gut microbiome

 Powered by Create your own unique website with customizable templates.